crschmidt/betterabound.crschmidt.net/content/cafe-lock.md

 2. Align the back of the lock to the flat side of the 3D printed mount, aligning the bolt hole with the center mounting hole on the lock.
+3. Thread the provided bolt through the non-flat side of the 3d printed mount, then through the middle hole of the ABUS lock; the bolt head should be on the mount side, with the bolt threads on the lock side.
+3. Insert a zip-tie through the lower hole in the ABUS lock, aligned with the hole in the vertical hole in the 3D printed mount.
+   The ziptie will wrap around the fork, so the ziptie lock should be facing to the outside edge of the mount.
 3. Attach the lock to the mount using the bolts provided with the lock, and a nylock nut on each side.
-Before tightening the bolt fully, insert the ziptie through the lower mounting hole, aligned with the ziptie hole in the 3D printed mount.
-The ziptie will wrap around the fork, so the ziptie lock should be facing to the outside edge of the mount.

 ### Attach the Lock to the Fork

 <img src="/img/fork-mounted.jpg" style="width: 350px; margin-left: 5px; margin-bottom: 5px; float: right;" />